 An attorney is not necessary for every workers’ compensation claim, but it is always recommended.
 Workers’ compensation law is complex and not something injured workers usually can and want to deal with.
 Additionally, if your injury or disability is disputed or serious or complex in nature, an attorney can help ensure you get the compensation you deserve.
 Finally, benefits and settlement offers may not be enough to cover all of your expenses.
 When this is the case, it helps to have someone in your corner fighting for you.

 My name is Geoffrey Hillsberg, and I have solely practiced Workers’ Compensation Law in the state of Pennsylvania since 1995.
-Contact my law office today if you have been injured on the job.
+Contact my law office today if you have been injured on the job in Delaware County.
 I will put my decades of experience to work for you and your right to compensation.

 The advice offered above is general in nature and may not be applicable to every case.
 Consultation with an attorney is highly recommended.
 Reliance on this advice does not represent the formation of an attorney-client relationship in the absence of a fee agreement with Mr. Hillsberg.